iatechicken/ucbmids/README.md

 ## W261 Machine Learning at Scale (2020 Spring)
 3 goals achieved in Kyle Hamilton's class (thank you for all the dad jokes of data science despite teaching back-to-back classes after long days of work.
 You are the real MVP!):
-1. learn to recognize and apply key concepts in parallel computation and MapReduce design
-2. design stateless parallelizable implementations of core machine learning algorithms from scratch
-3. gain hands-on experience using Apache Hadoop and Apache Spark to analyze large datasets

 ### Highlights
-- Lots of Hadoop, Spark and databricks
+- Learn to recognize and apply key concepts in parallel computation and MapReduce design
+- Design stateless parallelizable implementations of core machine learning algorithms from scratch
+- Gain hands-on experience using Apache Hadoop and Apache Spark to analyze large datasets
 - [Spark Intro and Codes](./W261/hw3_Workbook.html)
 - [OLS, Ridge, and Lasso with Spark RDDs](./W261/hw4_Workbook.html)